Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 15 – Average Order Value

-The average order value helps in understanding the buying behaviour of in-coming customers from PPC.
+The average order value helps in understanding the buying behavior of in-coming customers from PPC.

-This is calculated by dividing the number of order with revenue of all customers acquired through paid campaigns.
+Dividing the number of orders by the revenue of all customers acquired through paid campaigns is considered as Average Order Value

 For example, your online mobile store generates $50,000 from 5,000 orders; then your average order value will be $10.